Temple architecture (LDS Church): Classic modern, single-spire design

-Smaller temple design
+Smaller design

-In October 1997, church president Gordon B. Hinckley announced a plan to build smaller temples that would provide the same functionality, but would be built in areas not typically suited for the larger temples the church had been building.
-The temples were built next to existing chapels to share both office space and parking facilities.
-Along with the lack of offices, these temples have no laundry facilities or waiting rooms and have small changing rooms.
-The design has 6800 sqft of space and includes a single ordinance room that acts as the Creation Room, Garden Room, World Room, and Terrestrial Room, leading to the adjacent Celestial Room.
-A sealing room and small baptistry are also included.
+In October 1997, the LDS Church president Gordon B. Hinckley announced a plan to build smaller temples that would provide the same functionality as larger temples, but would typically be built in areas not suited for the church's previous larger temples.
+The new temples were built next to existing chapels, to share both office space and parking facilities.
+As well as lacking offices, these temples have no laundry facilities or waiting rooms, and they have small changing rooms.
+The design is 6800 sqft in area; it includes a single ordinance room that acts as the Creation, Garden, World, and Terrestrial Rooms, leading to the adjacent Celestial Room.
+A sealing room and small baptistery are also included.

-The Monticello Utah Temple (53) was the first of this new generation of smaller temples completed, opening in July 1998.
-It was subsequently followed in 1999 by the Anchorage Alaska Temple (54) in January and the Colonia Juárez Chihuahua México Temple (55) in March.
-The size proved to be inadequate for Monticello and Anchorage, so 4000 sqft were added, first for Monticello in 2002 and for Anchorage in 2004.
-The additional space includes a second ordinance room and sealing room, a waiting room, offices for temple workers, and laundry facilities, increasing the size for both to 11937 sqft.
-The Colonia Juárez Temple has not been altered from the original design and remains the smallest temple built by the church.
+The Monticello Utah Temple (53) was the first of the new generation of smaller temples to be completed, opening in July 1998.
+It was followed in 1999 by the Anchorage Alaska Temple (54) in January and the Colonia Juárez Chihuahua Mexico Temple (55) in March.
+The original size proved inadequate for the Monticello and the Anchorage temples, so 4000 sqft were added, for Monticello in 2002 and for Anchorage in 2004.
+The additional space included a second ordinance room and sealing room; a waiting room; offices for temple workers; and laundry facilities.
+These additions increased the size of each temple to 11937 sqft.
+The Colonia Juárez temple retains the original design and remains the smallest temple built by the Church.